 There was no theme for the first Festival, but that changed in 1965 when the theme was the Gay 90’s.
 Many creative themes were adopted through the years: Roaring Twenties (1966), Yankee Doodle Dandy (1969), Golden School Days (1979), On With the Show (1985), Hot Fun in the Summertime (1996), Rock Around the Clock (2005), Magic Moments (2012) and Mardi Gras in Middleton (2018) are just some of the themes that have made each year’s Fest a fun and unique experience.

 The Sunday parade is also a long-standing tradition, bringing entertainment to thousands who have attended and participated in the parade over the years.
 The route has varied somewhat, using Hubbard Avenue in some years.
 But these days, these days the route begins on University Avenue and Maple Street, traveling west to Parmenter, then heading north to the parade grounds.
-After a hiatus, parade awards were brought back in 2018, and will continue in 2019.
+After a hiatus, parade awards were brought back in 2018.

 Thank you to the Middleton community for your decades of support!